NERC-EDS/FRAME-FM/README-Sprint-2025.md

 ds
 ```

-The example below shows how to load the chess-met aggregated file and do some very simple analysis:
+The example below shows how to load the chess-met aggregated file and do some very simple analysis, the example notebook can be found at https://github.com/NERC-EDS/FRAME-FM/blob/sprint-dec-2025/notebooks/sprint_nb_1.ipynb:

 ```
 import xarray as xr